James Logan (pioneer)

-James Logan (March 11, 1791 – December 6, 1859) was an early settler, politician and United States Indian agent in western Arkansas.
+James Logan (March 11, 1791 – December 6, 1859) was an early settler, politician, slaveowner and United States Indian agent in western Arkansas.
 Logan County was named for him in 1875.

 Early life

 James Logan was born to David A. and Nancy Thurmond Logan near Stanford, Kentucky.
-His father David has no relationship to frontiersman Gen. Benjamin Logan, who came to Kentucky with Daniel Boone, and erected a fort at Stanford about the same time Boone erected the first fort.
+His father David was a cousin of frontiersman Gen. Benjamin Logan, who came to Kentucky with Daniel Boone, and erected a fort at Stanford about the same time Boone erected the first fort.
 Logan married Rachel [presumed Steele] of Tennessee in Cape Girardeau, Missouri about 1815.